 If you are a frontline health worker right now, especially if you work with COVID-19 patients, you are going through an experience that not many can understand.
 It is important to remember that working with a COVID-19 patient is not easy Putting on and off protective equipment, avoiding direct contact with COVID-19, hospital settings, hospital staff, and using experimental medicine can lead to symptoms of depression and symptoms of anxiety.

 Health care workers feel like they are postponing the inevitable.
 Sometimes they can feel like no matter what they do; their patient will die.
 The health care workers can also experience paranoia and symptoms of anxiety due to the fear of COVID-19 infection due to direct contact with a COVID-19 patient.
 The stress and paranoia of direct contact can be more than enough to stress out a nurse.
 The pressure and the trauma of being overworked can overwhelm the medical staff.

+PTSD in Healthcare Workers is becoming more prevalent in our world.
 As more frontline health care workers experience burnout, mental disorder, Depressive symptoms, and other various mental health symptoms, learning how to prevent and manage these become essential.
 These depressive symptoms can also cause alcohol use disorder and other multiple addictions.
 Family and friends can help by providing emotional support and listening to them.
 We must remain sympathetic to frontline health care workers as long as the COVID-19 Pandemic rages through the United States of America.

 How does Burnout affect Healthcare Workers?